patrickmineault/research_code/docs/slides/03-testing.md

 * Paths!
     * Sometimes you can get away with hacking `sys.path`
     * Ideally, set up a package with `pip install -e .`
-* There's a lot of cruft in writing tests: no shame in copy and paste!
+* There's a lot of cruft in writing tests: no shame in copy and paste (but do it once from scratch)!

 # A hierarchy of tests can be run with a runner